-- Financial constraint of the municipality resulted that service providers not to be paid on time. - There is a shortage of a Civil technician in the PMU impact negatively on the work. - o The procurement procedures that delayed the commencement of projects. - The retirement of the previous PMU Manager in December, with no permanent appointment.
+- Financial constraint of the municipality resulted that service providers not to be paid on time. - There is no Civil technician in the PMU and this impacts negatively on the work. - The procurement procedures that delayed the commencement of projects. - The retirement of the previous PMU Manager in December, with no permanent appointment.